-The Writing and Learning Center would be happy to visit your class on Zoom to deliver a short, friendly introduction to our services.
+The Writing and Learning Center would be happy to visit your class to deliver a short, friendly introduction to our services.
 If you would like to request that a coach or staff member visit your class, please complete a request form.
 Whether you request a visit from the Writing Center or from the Learning Center, you have the option of requesting an introduction to both Writing and Learning Center services.

 - Learning Center Request Form: https://learningcenter.unc.edu/register-for-classes/learning-center-program-request-form/

 Writing Center Request Form: https://writingcenter.unc.edu/classroom-visit-request/

 Share a video introduction to Writing and Learning Center services

 Here’s a quick video about what’s available described by one of our student coaches: